sidwellr/schotter/schotter3.md

 Now that we have added parameters to control some of the Schotter behavior, for schotter3 let's add a control panel with buttons and sliders to control these parameters.
 Importantly, the control panel will also display the current values, which can allow us to reproduce the exact image at a later date.

+Nannou will someday have an integrated Graphical User Interface, nannou_gui, but it doesn't exist yet.
+In the meantime, Nannou does include integration with the Conrod GUI, which is part of the Piston game engine; we'll use that for our control panel.

 We still want to be able to save the generated image, and would like to do so without saving the control panel in the image, so we'll put the control panel in a second window.
 We start by creating that window.

 The main window is created in the model function by calling new_window.
 We just copy that invocation and make a few changes to create a second window: